Ajinkya710/Ajinkya-EML-Test/README.md

         - /toDo - crud operation end points related to ToDO

         - /user - login end point for hardcoded user.
 Return a token on successful login

+EndPoints:

+    User - /login - checks username and password and returns a token

+    ToDo - /todos - GET: returns all todos in the object /todos - POST: Adds a new todo and returns back the new todo /todos/${id} - PUT: Updates an existing todo based on id /todos/${id} - DELETE: Deletes an existing todo